ucan-wg/invocation/README.md

 ### 3.1.1 Command

-The Command (`cmd`) field MUST contain a concrete, dispatchable message that can be sent to the Executor.
+The REQUIRED Command (`do`) field MUST contain a concrete, dispatchable message that can be sent to the Executor.
 The Command MUST define the shape of the data in the [Arguments].

 ### 3.1.2 Arguments

-The Arguments (`args`) field, MAY contain any parameters expected by the Command.
+The REQUIRED Arguments (`args`) field, MAY contain any parameters expected by the Command.
 The Subject MUST be considered the authority on the shape of this data.
 This field MUST be representable as a map or keyword list.

 UCAN capabilities provided in proofs MAY impose constraints on the type of Arguments allowed.

 ### 3.1.3 Subject

-The OPTIONAL `sub` field is intended for cases where parameterizing a specific agent is important.
+The REQUIRED `sub` field both parameterizes over a specific agent, and acts as a namespace for how to interpret the [Command].
 This is especially critical for two parts of the life cycle:

 1. Specifying a particular `sub` (and thus `aud`) when [enqueuing new Tasks][enqueue] in a Receipt
 2. Indexing Receipts for reverse lookup and memoization